mill2994/old_website_hugo/content/projects/ chessUnity.md

 ---
 ![Unity Chess Game](/UnityChessMoon.png)

+For my computer graphics final project, we had to create something involving lighting.
+I chose to extend a chess game in unity.
+To create the logic for the game itself, I followed a tutorial.
+The tutorial left me with a board and movable pieces.
+The remainder of the project was my own additions.

+I added a skybox, seen in the picture above.
+I updated the cameras for each player's turn, to give them a view from behind their pieces.
+New dim lighting to give the nighttime feeling was also added.
+Finally, I added functionality for a castling move, which in short allows for a castle to swap places with a king.

-For my computer graphics final project, we were allowed to decide what we wanted to do.
-I chose to create a chess game in unity.
-Part of the project was a tutorial I followed, and then part was my own additions.
-Overall this was my first time coding in C# and in a game engine, so I learned a lot about assets and working in a 3D space.
-I had a lot of fun with this, and tried to go above and beyond for it.
+This was my first time coding in C# and in a game engine, and I learned a lot about assets and working in a 3D space.
+I had a lot of fun with this, and tried to go above and beyond.

-The parts I implemented beyond the tutorial, learning Unity, and C# were to allow for the castling move, a skybox and additional lighting, new cameras and a camera for each players turn, and implementing a different chess asset pack from the Unity store.

-Overall I learned a lot about using game engines and 3D modeling and spaces, and could definitely see myself using Unity in the future for more personal projects!
+Overall I could definitely see myself using Unity in the future for more personal projects!